-All deadlines prescribed for Report, Informal Resolution and Formal Resolution processes may be extended by the Dean of Student Services for good reason, such as (but not limited to) when classes are not in session or upon mutual agreement by the parties.
+All deadlines prescribed for Report, Informal Resolution and Formal Resolution processes may be extended by the Vice President of Student Affairs for good reason, such as (but not limited to) when classes are not in session or upon mutual agreement by the parties.
+Notwithstanding any deadline extension, college officials should take all necessary steps to ensure prompt and equitable resolution of any complaint of discrimination.